php-ru/symfony-docs-ru/components/console/helpers/table.rst

     │ 80-902734-1-6 │ And Then There Were None │ Agatha Christie  │
     └───────────────┴──────────────────────────┴──────────────────┘

-.. versionadded:: 4.1
-    The ``box`` style was introduced in Symfony 4.1.

 You can also set the style to ``box-double``::

     $table->setStyle('box-double');